Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 Do braces hurt more than Invisalign?

 Both involve pressure as teeth move.
-Braces have constant pressure but adjustments are spaced 8 weeks apart.
-Invisalign has lower peak pressure but a new aligner each 2 weeks restarts the discomfort cycle.
+Braces have constant pressure but adjustments are spaced 4 to 8 weeks apart.
+Invisalign has lower peak pressure but a new aligner each 1 to 2 weeks restarts the discomfort cycle.
 Most patients find post-adjustment soreness with braces slightly more pronounced than aligner-change soreness, but neither is severe.

 Is Invisalign visible?